 These fees are in addition to standard registration fees.
 (Reference Oregon Revised Statutes 803.420-803.422)

 The Clean Vehicle Rebate Program provides rebates to Oregon residents, businesses, non-profit organizations, and government agencies for the purchase or lease of PEVs.
 New PEVs with a battery capacity of less than 10 kilowatt-hours (kWh) are eligible for a rebate of $1,500 and new PEVs with a battery capacity greater than 10 kWh are eligible for a rebate of $2,500.
 Oregon residents that meet low or moderate household income requirements are eligible for rebates of $2,500 for the purchase or lease of used all-electric vehicles (EVs) and $5,000 for the purchase or lease of new EVs.
+New zero-emission electric motorcycles are eligible for a rebate of $750.
 For more information, see the Clean Vehicle Rebate Program website.
 (Reference Oregon Law 750.149, 2017)